 Your participation in this trip will provide significant financial contributions to the communities we visit, directly supporting small businesses, schools, villages, and local families.
 In addition, this trip's focus on traditional customs will help to preserve and maintain them for future generations.

 Most dietary restrictions can be accommodated, though in most cases ingredients can't be substituted or omitted from particular dishes.
 If you have a severe allergy, please contact us to find out if this is the right trip for you.

-U.S. passport holders do not require a visa for travel to Japan, but this may vary depending on traveler citizenship.
-Please check requirements for travel to Argentina and any countries passed through in transit.
+As of June 10, 2022, an entry visa is required for Japan.
+Please check requirements for travel to Japan and any countries passed through in transit.
 A passport is required for international travel.
 We recommend your passport expire at least six months after your return home.

 The CDC recommends all travelers be up-to-date on all routine vaccines before every trip.
 Please check these recommendations and discuss them with your doctor.